chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 Copy-Item "$env:SystemDrive\choco-setup\packages\*" -Destination "$env:ChocolateyToolsLocation\Chocolatey.Server\App_Data\Packages\" -Force -Recurse

 # Copy the license to the Chocolatey.Server repo (for v0.2.3+ downloads)
-New-Item "$env:ChocolateyToolsLocation\Chocolatey.Server\App_Data\Downloads" -Type Directory -Force Copy-Item "$env:SystemDrive\choco-setup\files\chocolatey.license.xml" -Destination "$env:ChocolateyToolsLocation\Chocolatey.Server\App_Data\Downloads\chocolatey.license.xml" -Force -Recurse
+New-Item "$env:ChocolateyToolsLocation\Chocolatey.Server\App_Data\Downloads" -ItemType Directory -Force Copy-Item "$env:SystemDrive\choco-setup\files\chocolatey.license.xml" -Destination "$env:ChocolateyToolsLocation\Chocolatey.Server\App_Data\Downloads\chocolatey.license.xml" -Force -Recurse
 ~~~

 For other things, just loop over the nupkg files and call `choco push`.

-## Exercise 4: Installing Chocolatey On Client Machines Directly
+## Exercise 5: Installing Chocolatey On Client Machines
 This is where things get quite a bit easier.
+We now have an internal server we can use.

-### Exercise 4A: Installing Chocolatey On Clients With Chocolatey.Server
+### Exercise 5A: Installing Chocolatey On Clients Directly Using PowerShell

 Starting with Chocolatey.Server v0.2.3, you get a similar experience where you just open an Administrative PowerShell.exe and follow the instructions like you see at https://chocolatey.org/install.
 This ease of install is very beneficial when setting up client machines directly.